Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Experimental Setup

 For the Gaussian Process model, we implement a composite kernel GP that decomposes the input space into decision variables $\mathbf{x} \in \mathbb{R}^D$ and task parameters $\boldsymbol{\theta} \in \Theta \subset \mathbb{R}^{V}$.
 The model uses exact GP inference with a Gaussian likelihood, and the related hyperparameters are trained using the exact marginal log-likelihood optimized by Adam~\cite{kingma2017adammethodstochasticoptimization}.

 The composite kernel is defined as the product of two kernel functions:

 where $\kappa_{\text{dec}}$ is an isotropic RBF kernel for decision variables with lengthscale constrained to the interval $[0.1, 2.5]$, and $\kappa_{\text{task}}$ is an ARD RBF kernel for task parameters, allowing each task dimension to have its own lengthscale parameter.
 The overall covariance function is wrapped by a scale kernel to scale the product of the two kernels.
 This composite kernel is partially inspired by the kernel function in~\cite{offline-contextual}.
 The GP-based source codes are partially supported by GPytorch~\cite{Gpytorch}.
+To optimize the acquisition function, we employed Adam optimizer~\cite{kingma2017adammethodstochasticoptimization} and the learning rate is set to 0.01.